Planning to travel to Istanbul for the first time? Here are the best Istanbul travel tips you need to know to enjoy this incredible Turkish city.

 If your trip to Istanbul is also the first time you’re taking a flight, read this post to get all the must-know tips for first-time flyers.

-Before You Go, Here Are Some Quick Practical Tips to Planning Your Trip to Istanbul
+Before You Go, Here Are Some Quick Practical Tips for Planning Your Trip to Istanbul

 – Book your accommodation in advance.
 For the best stay, I suggest staying at Royal Suites Sultanahmet (9.0/10) if you’re on a budget, Meroddi Galata Mansion (8.7/10) if you’re on a mid-range budget, or the Galataport Hotel (8.6/10) for a luxurious stay.
 If you’d rather book an apartment, this is the apartment rental I recommend.